I may have a slight obsession with picture books. Perhaps this is the reason that these form the basis of my language arts program.

 Well first I want to share with you my goals for my literacy program and perhaps this will help you to see why using picture books as the basis for my literacy program is more important than novels.

-- I want to make sure my students are reflected in the books that we read.
+- To make sure my students are reflected in the books that we read.
 Equity and diversity are important messages to share in the classroom.

-- I want to use texts that represent many different voices, styles, and genres
+- Use texts that represent many different voices, styles, and genres

-- I want to focus on social justice issues and bring the outside world into my classroom
+- Have texts that focus on social justice issues, and bring the outside world into my classroom

-- I want to explore the past, the present and think into the future.
+- To explore the past, the present, and think into the future.

-- I want to build in social-emotional learning, problem-solving, and a growth mindset.
+- To build in social-emotional learning, problem-solving, and a growth mindset.